The project

 Leveraging AI tools to make water resource recovery facilities more sustainable.
 What does this mean exactly?

-DARROW will develop and validate an innovative, modular, and flexible AI system to optimize the performance of wastewater treatment plants by making them more autonomous and more energy efficient.
+DARROW will develop and validate an innovative, modular, and flexible AI systems to optimise the performance of wastewater treatment plants by making them more autonomous and more energy efficient.

 1 - Influent